senpl/Fit-workout-fast/Privacy Policy.md

 ## Links To Other Sites

-Fit workout fast contains links to other services that are not directly operated by the developer.
+Workouts'N'Rest contains links to other services that are not directly operated by the developer.
 If you click on a third party library webpage or license URL, you will be directed to that third party's site.
 The developer has no control over and assumes no responsibility for the content, privacy policies or practices of any third-party sites or services.

 ## Children's policy